yororo/voting_app/README.md

 # voting_app
-Simple voting app with security vulnerabilities
+Simple voting website with security vulnerabilities.

+Made for demo purposes only.

+Use config.xml to set the website name and security levels.